emissary-ingress/emissary/docs/topics/using/filters/oauth2.md

    * `"Password"`: Authenticate by requiring `X-Ambassador-Username` and `X-Ambassador-Password` on all incoming requests, and use them to authenticate with the identity provider using the OAuth2 `Resource Owner Password Credentials` grant type.
+ - `expirationSafetyMargin`: Check that access tokens not expire for at least this much longer; otherwise consider them to be already expired.
+This provides a safety margin of time for your application to send it to an upstream Resource Server that grants insufficient leeway to account for clock skew and network/application latency.

 Depending on which `grantType` is used, different settings exist.